rbanffy/altair-mpm/README.md

 dd if=/dev/zero bs=137 count=8128 | tr '\000' '\345' > empty.dsk
 ```

-These commands fail on macOS.
+> :warning: These commands fail to create correct images on macOS.

 ## Further Reading

 The MP/M user's guide is available from <http://www.gaby.de/cpm/manuals/mpm2ug.pdf>.

 Information specific to the Altair Z80 emulator can be found at <http://bitsavers.trailing-edge.com/simh.trailing-edge.com_201206/pdf/altairz80_doc.pdf>.

+## Acknowledgements

+This wouldn't be possible without the work of Peter Schorn and the contents of his [website](https://schorn.ch/altair_4.php).